Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Many women initiate or agree to have sexual intercourse, because they want emotional closeness or want to improve their health, confirm their attractiveness or satisfy their partner.
+Many women initiate or agree to sexual contact because they desire emotional intimacy or want to improve their health, confirm their attractiveness, or satisfy their partner.

-In established relationships, a woman often lacks sexual desire, but as soon as the sexual desire causes excitement and a sense of pleasure (subjective activation), genital tension (physical sexual activation) also appears.
+In established relationships, a woman often lacks sexual desire, but as soon as sexual desire causes excitement and a feeling of pleasure (subjective activation), genital tension also appears (physical sexual activation).

-The desire for sexual satisfaction, even in the absence of one or multiple orgasms during sexual intimacy, is physically and emotionally useful for the initial initiation of a woman.
-The female sexual cycle is directly influenced by the quality of its relationship with the partner.
-Sexual desire decreases with age, but increases with the appearance of a new partner at any age.
+The desire for sexual satisfaction, even in the absence of one or multiple orgasms during sexual intercourse, is physically and emotionally beneficial to a woman's initial arousal.
+A woman's sexual cycle is directly influenced by the quality of her relationship with her partner.
+Sexual desire declines with age, but increases with the appearance of a new partner at any age.

-The physiology of female sexual reaction has not been fully studied, but it is associated with hormonal influence and is regulated by the CNS, as well as subjective and physical activation and orgasm.
-Estrogens and androgens also affect sexual activation.
-The production of androgens in the postmenopausal period remains relatively constant, but adrenal androgen production begins to decrease in women after 40 years; whether this decrease in hormone production plays a role in reducing sexual desire, interest or sexual activation is unclear.
-Androgens probably affect both androgen receptors and estrogen receptors (after intracellular conversion of testosterone to estradiol).
+The physiology of female sexual response is not fully understood, but is related to hormonal influences and is regulated by the central nervous system, as well as subjective and physical arousal and orgasm.
+Estrogens and androgens also influence sexual arousal.
+Ovarian androgen production remains relatively constant during the postmenopausal period, but adrenal androgen production begins to decline in women after age 40; whether this decline in hormonal production plays a role in the decline in sexual desire, interest, or sexual arousal is unclear.
+Androgens probably act on both androgen receptors and estrogen receptors (after intracellular conversion of testosterone to estradiol).

-Excitation promotes the activation of brain regions responsible for cognition, emotion, motivation and the formation of genital tension.
-The process involves neurotransmitters acting on specific receptors; dopamine, noradrenaline and serotonin are of great importance in this process, despite the fact that serotonin, prolactin and y-aminobutyric acid are usually sexual inhibitors.
+Arousal activates areas of the brain involved in cognition, emotion, arousal, and genital tension.
+Neurotransmitters acting on specific receptors are involved; dopamine, norepinephrine, and serotonin are important in this process, although serotonin, prolactin, and γ-aminobutyric acid are usually sexual inhibitors.

-Genital excitement is a reflex autonomic reaction that appears during the first seconds after an erotic stimulus and causes sexual tension and liberation of the lubricant.
-Smooth muscle cells around the vessels of the vulva, clitoris and vaginal arterioles widen, increasing blood stasis, and the transudation of the interstitial fluid with the vaginal epithelium occurs in the vagina (lubricant is produced).
-Women do not always know about stagnation in the genital organs, and this can occur without subjective activation.
-As women age, basal genital blood flow decreases and tension in response to erotic stimuli (for example, erotic video) may be absent.
+Genital arousal is a reflex autonomic reaction that occurs within the first seconds of an erotic stimulus and causes sexual tension and lubrication.
+Smooth muscle cells around the vessels of the vulva, clitoris, and vaginal arterioles expand, increasing blood stagnation, and transudation of interstitial fluid by the vaginal epithelium occurs in the vagina (lubrication is produced).
+Women are not always aware of stagnation in the genital organs, and it can occur without subjective activation.
+With age, basal genital blood flow decreases in women and tension in response to erotic stimuli (e.g., erotic video) may be absent.

-Orgasm is the peak of excitement, which is characterized by contractions of the pelvic muscles every 0.8 s and a slow decrease in sexual arousal.
-Thoracolumbal sympathetic outflow can be involved in the process, but an orgasm is possible even after a complete dissection of the spinal cord (for example, when using a vibrator to stimulate the cervix).
-When orgasm is released prolactin, antidiuretic hormone and oxy-tocin, causing a sense of satisfaction, relaxation or fatigue, which follow after sexual intercourse.
-However, many women experience a sense of satisfaction and relaxation without experiencing orgasm.
+Orgasm is a peak of arousal characterized by contractions of the pelvic muscles every 0.8 s and a slow decline in sexual arousal.
+The thoracolumbar sympathetic outflow tract may be involved, but orgasm is possible even after complete transection of the spinal cord (for example, when using a vibrator to stimulate the cervix).
+Orgasm releases prolactin, antidiuretic hormone, and oxytocin, causing feelings of satisfaction, relaxation, or fatigue that follow sexual intercourse.
+However, many women experience feelings of satisfaction and relaxation without having an orgasm.

-The traditional division of psychological and physical causes is artificial; Psychological distress can be the cause of a change in physiology, and physical changes can lead to stress.
-There are several causes of disorders that lead to dysfunctions, the etiology of which is unknown.
-Historical and psychological reasons are the causes that violate the psychosexual development of women.
-For example, cases of negative experience of sexual contacts in the past or other cases that may lead to a decrease in self-esteem, disgrace or guilt.
-Emotional, physical or sexual abuse in childhood or puberty can teach children to hide their emotions and manage them (a useful defense mechanism), but such inhibition in the expression of their feelings can lead to difficulty in expressing sexual feelings in a later period.
-Traumatic events - the early loss of a parent or another loved one - can block the intimacy with a sexual partner because of the fear of such a loss.
-Women with sexual desire (interest) are prone to anxiety, to low self-esteem, they are characterized by mood instability even in the absence of clinical disorders.
-Women with an orgasm disorder often have behavioral problems in case of non-sexual circumstances.
-A subgroup of women with dyspareunia and vestibulitis (see below) has a high level of anxiety and fears of negative evaluation by surrounding people.
+The traditional distinction between psychological and physical causes is artificial; psychological distress may cause physiological changes, and physical changes may cause stress.
+There are several causes of disorders that lead to dysfunctions whose etiology is unknown.
+Historical and psychological causes are those that interfere with a woman's psychosexual development.
+For example, past negative sexual experiences or other events that may lead to decreased self-esteem, shame, or guilt.
+Emotional, physical, or sexual abuse in childhood or adolescence may teach children to hide and manage their emotions (a useful defense mechanism), but such inhibition in expressing their feelings may lead to difficulty expressing sexual feelings later in life.
+Traumatic events - the early loss of a parent or other loved one - may block intimacy with a sexual partner due to fear of similar loss.
+Women with disorders of sexual desire (interest) are prone to anxiety, low self-esteem, and mood instability even in the absence of clinical disorders.
+Women with orgasmic disorders often have problems with behavior in non-sexual situations.
+The subgroup of women with dyspareunia and vestibulitis (see below) has a high level of anxiety and fear of negative evaluation by others.

-Contextual psychological causes are specific to the current circumstances of women.
-They include negative feelings or decreased attractiveness of the sexual partner (for example, due to a change in the behavior of the partner as a result of increased attention to it by women), sexual sources of anxiety or anxiety (for example, because of family problems, at work, financial problems , cultural restrictions), anxiety associated with secret information about unwanted pregnancy, sexually transmitted diseases, lack of orgasm, erectile dysfunction in the partner.
-Medical causes that lead to disorders are associated with conditions causing fatigue or weakness, hyperprolactinaemia, hypothyroidism, atrophic vaginitis, bilateral ovarianectomy in young women and psychiatric disorders (eg anxiety, depression).
-It is important to take drugs such as selective inhibitors of serotonin, beta-adrenoblockers and hormones.
-Oral estrogens and oral contraceptives increase the level of steroid-binding a-globulin (SHBG) and reduce the number of free androgens available for binding to tissue receptors.
-Antiandrogens (eg, spironolactone and GnRH agonists) can reduce sexual desire and sexual arousal.
+Contextual psychological causes are specific to the woman’s current circumstances.
+They include negative feelings or decreased attractiveness of the sexual partner (e.g., due to changes in the partner’s behavior as a result of increased attention from women), non-sexual sources of worry or anxiety (e.g., due to family problems, work problems, financial problems, cultural restrictions), worries related to confidential information about unwanted pregnancy, sexually transmitted diseases, lack of orgasm, erectile dysfunction in the partner.
+Medical causes that lead to problems are related to conditions causing fatigue or weakness, hyperprolactinemia, hypothyroidism, atrophic vaginitis, bilateral oophorectomy in young women, and psychiatric disorders (e.g., anxiety, depression).
+The use of drugs such as selective serotonin inhibitors, beta-blockers, and hormones is important.
+Oral estrogens and oral contraceptives increase levels of steroid-binding globulin (SHBG) and decrease the amount of free androgens available for binding to tissue receptors.
+Antiandrogens (eg, spironolactone and GnRH agonists) may decrease sexual desire and sexual arousal.

 Classification of sexual disorders in women

-There are the following main categories of sexual disorders in women: violation of sexual desire / interest, disorders of sexual arousal, violation of orgasm.
-Infringements are diagnosed when the symptoms of the disease lead to stress.
-Many women are not concerned about the decline or absence of sexual desire, interest, arousal or orgasm.
+There are the following main categories of sexual dysfunction in women: desire/interest disorder, sexual arousal disorder, and orgasm disorder.
+Disorders are diagnosed when symptoms of the disorder cause distress.
+Many women are not bothered by decreased or absent sexual desire, interest, arousal, or orgasm.
 Almost all women with sexual dysfunction have more than one disorder.
-For example, chronic dyspareunia often leads to violations of sexual desire / interest and arousal; a decrease in genital arousal makes sex less pleasant and even painful, reducing the likelihood of developing orgasm and reducing libido.
-However, dyspareunia due to decreased production of lubricant in the vagina can occur as an isolated symptom in women with a high level of sexual desire / interest and subjective activation.
+For example, chronic dyspareunia often results in desire/interest and arousal disorders; decreased genital arousal makes sex less enjoyable and even painful, reducing the likelihood of orgasm and decreasing libido.
+However, dyspareunia due to decreased vaginal lubrication may occur as an isolated symptom in women with high levels of desire/interest and subjective arousal.

-Sexual disorders in women can be congenital and acquired; defined for a specific situation and general; moderate or severe, based on the degree of suffering and distress in the patient.
-These violations are likely to be determined in women with heterosexual and homosexual relationships.
-There is less knowledge of homosexual relationships, but for some women these disorders can be a manifestation of a transition to another sexual orientation.
+Sexual dysfunction in women may be congenital or acquired; situation-specific or general; moderate or severe, based on the degree of suffering and distress experienced by the patient.
+These disorders are likely to be found in women in heterosexual and homosexual relationships.
+Less is known about homosexual relationships, but for some women these disorders may be a manifestation of the transition to another sexual orientation.

-Violation of sexual desire / interest - the lack or reduction of sexual interest, desire, reduction of sexual thoughts, fantasies and lack of a sensitive desire.
-Motivation for initial sexual arousal is insufficient or absent.
-Violation of sexual desire is associated with the age of the woman, the circumstances of life and the duration of the relationship.
+Disturbance of sexual desire/interest - absence or decrease of sexual interest, desire, decrease of sexual thoughts, fantasies and absence of sensitive desire.
+Motivations of initial sexual arousal are insufficient or absent.
+Disturbance of sexual desire is related to the woman's age, life circumstances and duration of the relationship.

-Sexual arousal disorders can be categorized as subjective, combined, or genital.
-All definitions are clinically based on the woman's different understanding of her sexual reaction to stimulation.
-Violations of sexual arousal are subjective activation in response to any type of sexual arousal (for example, kissing, dancing, watching erotic videos, stimulating the sex organs).
-In response, there is a lack of response or reaction is reduced, but the woman is aware of normal sexual arousal.
-With combined disorders of sexual arousal, subjective activation of excitation in response to any type of stimulation is absent or decreased and women do not talk about it, because they do not realize this.
-In disorders of genital excitation, subjective excitation in response to extragenital stimulation (for example, erotic video) is normal; but subjective excitement, understanding of sexual tension and sexual feelings in response to genital stimulation (including sexual contact) are absent or reduced.
-Violations of genital arousal are typical for postmenopausal women and are often described as sexual monotony.
-Laboratory studies confirm a decrease in genital arousal in response to sexual stimulation in some women; in other women, the sexual sensitivity of blood-filled tissues decreases.
+Sexual arousal disorders may be categorized as subjective, combined, or genital.
+All definitions are clinically based on a woman's different understanding of her sexual response to arousal.
+In sexual arousal disorders, there is subjective arousal in response to any type of sexual arousal (eg, kissing, dancing, watching erotic videos, genital stimulation).
+There is no response or a decreased response in response to this, but the woman is aware of normal sexual arousal.
+In combined sexual arousal disorders, subjective arousal in response to any type of stimulation is absent or decreased, and women do not report this because they are not aware of it.
+In genital arousal disorders, subjective arousal in response to extragenital stimulation (eg, erotic videos) is normal; but subjective arousal, awareness of sexual tension, and sexual sensations in response to genital stimulation (including intercourse) are absent or decreased.
+Disturbances in genital arousal are common in postmenopausal women and are often described as sexual monotony.
+Laboratory studies confirm decreased genital arousal in response to sexual stimulation in some women; in other women, decreased sexual sensitivity of the engorged tissues.

-Violation of an orgasm is characterized by a lack of orgasm, a decrease in its intensity, or an orgasm is noticeably late in response to excitation, despite high levels of subjective excitation.
+Orgasmic dysfunction is characterized by the absence of orgasm, a decrease in its intensity, or orgasm being noticeably delayed in response to arousal, despite high levels of subjective arousal.

 Diagnosis of sexual disorders in women

-The diagnosis of sexual disorders and the identification of their causes are made on the basis of a history of the disease and general examination.
-It is ideal to study the anamnesis of both partners (separately or together); First they interview a woman and find out her problems.
-Distressed moments (for example, past negative sexual experience, negative sexual image), revealed at the first visit, can be more fully determined at subsequent visits.
-General examination is important for determining the causes of dyspareunia; The technique of inspection may differ slightly from the tactics usually used in gynecological practice.
-The explanation to the patient of how the examination will be conducted helps her to relax.
-Explaining to her that she should sit in a chair and that her genitals will be examined in the mirrors during the examination, calms the patient and causes her to feel the control of the situation.
+The diagnosis of sexual dysfunction and the identification of its causes are based on the collection of the medical history of the disease and a general examination.
+It is ideal to study the medical history of both partners (separately or jointly); the woman is first interviewed to clarify her problems.
+Problematic issues (e.g., past negative sexual experiences, negative sexual image) identified at the first visit can be more fully identified at subsequent visits.
+The general examination is important for determining the causes of dyspareunia; the technique of examination may differ slightly from the tactics usually used in gynecological practice.
+Explaining to the patient how the examination will be carried out helps her to relax.
+Explaining to her that she must sit in a chair and that her genitals will be examined in mirrors during the examination reassures the patient and gives her a sense of control over the situation.

-Investigation of vaginal discharge smears, Gram staining, culture on media or DNA detection using the probe are performed for the diagnosis of gonorrhea and chlamydia.
-Given the survey data, you can diagnose: vulvitis, vaginitis or inflammatory process of the pelvic organs.
+Examination of vaginal discharge smears, their Gram staining, sowing on media or determination of DNA by the probe method are carried out to diagnose gonorrhea and chlamydia.
+Taking into account the examination data, a diagnosis can be made: vulvitis, vaginitis or pelvic inflammatory process.

-Levels of sex hormones are rarely determined, although a decrease in levels of estrogens and testosterone may be important in the development of sexual disorders.
-An exception is the measurement of testosterone using well-established techniques for control during testosterone therapy.
+Sex hormone levels are rarely measured, although decreased estrogen and testosterone levels may be important in the development of sexual dysfunction.
+An exception is the measurement of testosterone using well-established methods for monitoring testosterone therapy.

-Components of a sexual anamnesis for assessing sexual disorders in women
+Components of sexual history for the assessment of sexual dysfunction in women

 Sphere